 The Blue Creek drainage is a tributary of Mill Creek, which flows through the community of Walla Walla and includes a USACE-owned off-stream storage flood control dam, reservoir, and concrete-lined channel.
 An assessment was necessary to quantify the post-wildfire flood risk through a hydrology and hydraulic analyses because rain events over burned areas can produce significantly greater runoff and sediment.

 The project raised the flood risk awareness of community officials and emergency planners that have the most direct contact with affected landowners at risk.
-The culmination of all the data collection, modelling, and analyses resulted in a straightforward, 25-page report that outlines the estimated increase in flows in the Blue Creek and downstream Mill Creek, the anticipated sediment impacts, and some possible mitigation actions.
+The culmination of all the data collection, modeling, and analyses resulted in a straightforward, 25-page report that outlines the estimated increase in flows in the Blue Creek and downstream Mill Creek, the anticipated sediment impacts, and some possible mitigation actions.
 The analyses demonstrated that dozens of people that live alongside Blue Creek will be subject to the greatest risk for flash flooding.
 The effects of potential increased Blue Creek runoff are dampened downstream due to higher channel capacity of Mill Creek and the flood control project, so the risk is not as high for the 32,000 people that live downstream of the USACE flood control project.

 The results of the assessment sent a clearer message to the county, city, and conservation district officials who have been eager to address the post-wildfire flood potential.
 Landowners are better prepared to take steps to mitigate risks.
 Likewise, the USACE will closely monitor incoming sediment into Mill Creek flood control project since this was a major concern identified from the study.